 In July 2015, the FASB issued Accounting Standards Update No. 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory ("ASU 2015-11"), which applies guidance on the subsequent measurement of inventory.
 ASU 2015-11 states that an entity should measure inventory at the lower of cost and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonable predictable costs of completion, disposal and transportation.
 The guidance excludes inventory measured using last-in, first-out or the retail inventory method.
-ASU 2015-11 is effective for interim and annual reporting periods beginning after December 15, 2016.
+ASU 2015-11 is effective for interim and annual reporting periods beginning after December 15, 2016 including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is not planning to early adopt ASU 2015-11 and is currently evaluating ASU 2015-11 to determine the potential impact to its consolidated financial statements and related disclosures.
+The Company did not early adopt ASU 2015-11.
+The Company does not expect the adoption of ASU 2015-11 to have a material impact to its consolidated financial statements and related disclosures.